GabLeRoux/gableroux.com/_posts/2016-01-20-python-interpreter-autocomplete.md

 You can also run this directly in your shell if you want to test before editing your `rc` file.

-That's it, fire up a terminal, run `python` again and enjoy autocompletion with when you hit `tab` key :D
+That's it, fire up a terminal, run `python` again and enjoy autocompletion when you hit `tab` key :D

 ![pythonrc terminal example](/images/python-interpreter-autocompletion.png){: .center-block }

-All of your tests in a local interpreter are now recorded to `~/.pyhistory` which could be useful and tab auto completion is just so useful when experimenting with modules from the interwebs :)
+All of the commands you type in a local interpreter are now recorded to `~/.pyhistory`.
+Hit `tab` when experimenting with modules from the interwebs and it will be much easier to discover all the things :)

 ## Want more?

-For advanced usage, there are a few interpreters available that even provide syntax highlighting while you type:
+For advanced usage, there are a few interpreters available that provide features out of the box such as syntax highlighting while you type:

 * [bpython][bpython]
 * [DreamPie][DreamPie]